Nicolas Forien

 Interacting random loops

-With Lorenzo Taggi, Matteo Quattropani and Alexandra Quitmann, I studied models of interacting random loops which are connected with several models of interest in statistical mechanics, such as the spin O(n) model, the Bose gas or the double dimer model.
+The following article, written with Lorenzo Taggi, Matteo Quattropani and Alexandra Quitmann deals with models of interacting random loops which are connected with several models of interest in statistical mechanics, such as the spin O(n) model, the Bose gas or the double dimer model.

 Coexistence, enhancements and short loops in random walk loop soups